ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

 - Added Move Deleter
     - In the first game, you could not remove a Hidden Move.
 The philosophy behind this was that players could get stuck in an area if they got rid of a Pokemon with a Hidden Move.
     - This is an NPC that will delete any move you want, even Hidden Moves.
-- Happiness
+- [UPDATED] Happiness
     - The happiness system is enhanced.
 Now it's not a thing of just Pikachu.
     - Every Pokemon has a happiness value.
     - Some Pokemon evolve if they are happy.
     - Moves like Return and Frustration use this Happiness value
-- Evolution Methods
+- Added New Evolution Methods
     - Added happiness
     - At certain time of the day
     - By trading AND holding an item at the same time.